Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 29:24 It's pretty exciting.

-29:24 Release candidate is a big deal though, right?
+29:24 Release candidate is a big deal, though, right?

-29:27 It's we think this is the final version unless there's something gone wrong.
+29:27 It's, we think this is the final version unless there's something gone wrong.

-29:31 Yeah, it's right out of beta.
+29:31 It's right out of beta.

-29:43 bundle course up and I'm super excited about it.
+29:44 And I'm super excited about it.

 29:47 I'm working really hard.